 Customer Lifetime Value (CLV) is a metric that determines how valuable each client is to your company in the long run.
-The reason this particular piece of information is useful is because it can be compared to the cost of acquisition in order to learn if the current business model and practices are resulting in profit or not, and create future projections and estimates along those lines.
+The reason this particular piece of information is useful is that it can be compared to the cost of acquisition in order to learn if the current business model and practices are resulting in profit or not, and create future projections and estimates along those lines.

 As part of your digital marketing strategy, this metric serves as the foundation from which customer acquisition and retention tactics will grow.
 If your CLV for each client is lower than what it cost your company to bring them in, then your entire promotional strategy needs to be restructured in order to reduce costs.